 Don't worry about becoming regulation compliant.
 Ensure your business achieves compliance with help from Dox.

 Call Dox now at (585) 473-7766 to schedule a free consultation

 Non-Compliance Businesses are Losing Money.
 Don’t be One of Them.

 Now is the time to begin the process of moving toward Cybersecurity Maturity Model Certification.
 According to the Office of the Under Secretary of Defense (OUSD), unless a higher level is specified, all contractors and sub-contractors must meet a minimum of CMMC level 1 requirements.
 In addition, the OUSD, said industry should begin to see the CMMC requirements as part of the Requests for Information (RFI) by June 2020.
 Manufacturers and vendors that are not certified will face losing future DoD contracts as a result.
 Uncertified businesses will likely see large financial losses as a direct result of failure to achieve certification.

 Those businesses that fail to meet the CMMC requirements will experience:

 - Loss of revenue from DoD contracts

-Don’t wait until the last minute to become CMMC certified.
+Don’t wait until the last minute to become prepared for CMMC.
 If you are slower to achieve certification than your competitors, that puts your business at a distinct disadvantage.
 With proper certification, you can outbid your competition.

-Schedule your CMMC pre-certification and pre-assessment meeting now by calling (585) 473-7766.
+Schedule your CMMC gap assessment meeting now by calling (585) 473-7766.
 You may also fill out the contact form on this page and we will reach out to you as soon as possible to schedule your free initial consultation.